 - There is no specific treatment for yellow fever.
 Treatment is symptomatic, aimed at reducing the symptoms for the comfort of the patient.

 - Vaccination is the most important preventive measure against yellow fever.
-The vaccine is safe, affordable and highly effective, and a single dose of yellow fever vaccine is sufficient to confer sustained immunity and life-long protection against yellow fever disease and a booster dose of yellow fever vaccine is not needed.
+The vaccine is safe, affordable, and highly effective.
+A single dose of yellow fever vaccine is sufficient to confer sustained immunity and life-long protection against yellow fever disease and a booster dose of yellow fever vaccine is not needed.
 The vaccine provides effective immunity within 30 days for 99% of persons vaccinated.